MehranBazrafkan/convolutional-autoencoder-pytorch/README.md

 ## 🙋‍♂️ Author

 Developed by [Mehran Bazrafkan](mailto:mhrn.bzrafkn.dev@gmail.com) This project is an original implementation of a simplified autoencoder architecture.
-Some ideas and design inspirations were drawn from the open-source [`denoising-diffusion-pytorch`](https://github.com/lucidrains/denoising-diffusion-pytorch) project by Phil Wang, but the code and architecture were written independently.
+Some ideas and design inspirations were drawn from the open-source [`denoising-diffusion-pytorch`](https://github.com/lucidrains/denoising-diffusion-pytorch) project, but the code and architecture were written independently.

 ## 📢 Contributions & Feedback